 Then, time and again at book events, women would hear that I’d started my career writing magazine fiction and they’d reminisce with real fondness about how much they’d liked that type of story and still missed it, even years later.
 Everyone had a favorite story they still remembered.
 I did, too – “The Summer Kitchen,” a story from Redbook about making grape jelly in a hot kitchen, standing barefoot on the sticky floor, luxuriating in the purple smell of the grapes.
 To me, it was the quintessential description of an essentially feminine experience.
 Some years later, I met the author of that story, the poet and fiction writer Ruth Moose, who told me I wasn’t the only one who recalled that story with nostalgia.
 To my surprise, I heard similar recollections of some of my own stories and was deeply touched.

 Because those stories were published over a 22 year period, I thought they’d be awfully old-fashioned when I went back – and was surprised to discover how current they still felt.
-Women’s fiction is often less about plot than about emotions – so even though the characters text instead of talking on a land line, their visceral reactions stay the same.
-Emotions are pretty universal, pretty timeless.
+Women’s fiction is often as much about emotion as about plot – so even though today’s characters text instead of talking on land lines, their visceral responses remain pretty universal, pretty timeless.

 But will it make a comeback?
 General interest magazines continue to give way to special-interest publications about everything from knitting to body-building.
-A few that still use fiction tend toward simple, formulaic stories, not the sophisticated, thoughtful writing of years past.
+A few that still use fiction (like Woman’s World) tend toward simple, formulaic stories, not the sophisticated, thoughtful writing of years past.

 But who knows?
-I think high quality women’s magazine fiction will be with us again for a long time, a much-loved genre with a future as well as a past.
+High quality women’s fiction remains very much with us in novels, making me hope it will return in its shorter versions one of these days, becoming a much-loved genre with a future as well as a past.